pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

     - either as simple line-oriented output starting at a certain point,
     - or fitting text in a box provided as a rectangle, in which case text alignment choices are also available,
     - choose whether text should be put in foreground (overlay existing content),
-    - all text can be arbitrarily "morphed", i.e. its appearance can be changed via a :ref:`Matrix`, to achieve effects like shearing or mirroring,
+    - all text can be arbitrarily "morphed", i.e. its appearance can be changed via a :ref:`Matrix`, to achieve effects like scaling, shearing or mirroring,
-    - independently from morphing and in addition to that, text can be rotated by multiples of 90 degrees.
+    - independently from morphing and in addition to that, text can be rotated by integer multiples of 90 degrees.

-All of the above is provided by three basic :ref:`Page` methods:
+All of the above is provided by three basic :ref:`Page`, resp. :ref:`Shape` methods:

 * :meth:`Page.insertFont` to install a font referencable by the page.
-This can be a new font (e.g. provided as a file), a font already present somewhere in this or another PDF, or a built-in font.
+This can be a new font (e.g. provided as a file), a font already present somewhere in **this or another** PDF, or a built-in font.
 * :meth:`Page.insertText` to write some text simply line by line.
 This uses a :ref:`Shape` method with the same name which provides additional options.
 * :meth:`Page.insertTextbox` to fit text in a given rectangle.
 Here you can choose text alignment features (left, right, centered, justified) and you keep control as to whether text actually fits.
 This method invokes a corresponding method of :ref:`Shape` as well.